-During the 1970s, Sargent Shriver found himself in a unique position to start on a new path in his pursuit of global peace.
+During the 1970s, Sargent Shriver found himself in a unique position to pursue global peace.
 With business taking him frequently to Moscow, Sarge decided to leverage this new-found connection with the Eastern superpower to de-escalate the mounting tension of the Cold War and lobby for a reduction of the American stockpile of nuclear arms.

 Initially, Sarge sought to spread his agenda through political channels, entreating Jimmy Carter to endorse a peaceful “Common Existence” between the US and the Soviet Union.
 Sarge, however, was losing sway within the Democratic party and was not able to have much influence over Carter’s moderate position, particularly after the Soviet Union invaded Afghanistan in December 1979.
 With Russia’s advance into Central Asia threatening to seize control of oil supplies in the Persian Gulf, Carter felt pressure to abandon his plan of limiting nuclear proliferation in the United States in favor of a more aggressive stance.